 Jeffrey S. Trimbath is a fundraiser, development coach, and mentor to non-profit organizations, large and small.
 His work has included major gift solicitation, managing fundraising teams, feasibility studies, development audits, fundraising training and coaching, campaign planning, donor strategy and execution, stewardship, planned giving development, non-profit management, and board training.

-He is Executive Director of the Institute for Faith & Freedom at Grove City College.
+He is Senior Advisor and Director of the Legacy Society at the Conservative Partnership Institute in Washington DC.
 He previously served as Senior Advisor to the President at The Heritage Foundation, a broadly-supported public policy organization based in Washington DC.
 He served as a senior member of the foundation-wide team of development professionals who planned and conducted the highly successful $750 million “Reclaim America” campaign.
 In his eleven years at Heritage, he has served as a Major Gifts Officer, a Senior Major Gifts officer, Team Leader, Director of the Heritage Legacy Society, and Senior Advisor.
 Trimbath was awarded the prestigious John Von Kannon Fellowship in 2018.

 Prior to coming to Heritage, Trimbath served at the Department of Health and Human Services (where he administered over $200 million in state and federal grants helping youth make positive decisions for their lives), and served as Executive Director of an education reform organization in his home state of Pennsylvania.